 LoRa Connectivity Uses

-Some companies are using the full LoRa/LoRaWAN technology stack in interesting ways.
-Ofo, a Chinese bike sharing company, is equipping its bicycles with LoRa devices and wireless radio frequency technology to pinpoint the bikes’ locations.
+Some companies are using the full LoRa/LoRaWAN technology stack in interesting ways such as outdoor asset tracking.
+For example Ofo, a Chinese bike sharing company, is equipping its bicycles with LoRa devices and wireless radio frequency technology to pinpoint the bikes’ locations.
 The company currently operates in more than 180 cities in China.

 Another example of LoRa network utilization comes from the Santa Rosa, California, based company PNI Sensor.
 PNI uses LoRaWAN-based wireless connectivity to deliver real-time city parking data, making it easier for drivers to find available parking spaces for on-street and off-street public and private parking management.
 The end goal is to reduce traffic congestion and carbon emissions caused by drivers retracing their steps repeatedly in an effort to find available parking.